RobWar-code/code-libraries/README.md

     ]
 ```

-Note that the coordinates are direct translation of inkscape mm to pixels,
+Note that the coordinates are a direct translation of inkscape mm to pixels,
 the scale can be set by the plotting functions.
+All coordinates in the
+object are absolute, so these are calculated from relative coordinates
+in the svg source.

 ### Plotting the SVGs

-Having obtained the SVG data and converted it to an SVGObject, the SVGPlotter function
+Having obtained the SVG data and converted it to an SVGObject, the svgPlotter function
 is used as follows to plot the graphic

 ```js